fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

     unhappy to the point where they give up on your application is to consume a lot of battery.
 1. Latency: more calculations also imply it takes longer to make predictions.
-    Users have expectations on how long they will wait a task to complete.
-A more responsive applications is obviously better.
+    Users have expectations on how long they will wait for a task to complete.
+    A more responsive application is obviously better.
 1. Time to download the model: large models take longer to download, of course.
-This is specially important for smartphone connected via cellular network.
-Although the browser will cache the model after downloading it, the inital download affects the first use of the application.
-If it takes too long, users may lose patience and give the first on the first try.
+This is especially important for smartphone connected via a cellular network.
+Although the browser will cache the model after downloading it, the initial download affects the first use of the application.
+If it takes too long, users may lose patience and give up on the first try.

 If we know the web application is running on a well-configured laptop, with a charged battery, connected to a Wi-Fi network, we can afford to use a more accurate model, more CPU intensive model.
-On the other, hand if we know the application is running on a smartphone connected via cellular network, we may need to fallback to a less powerful model, such as a [MobileNet](https://arxiv.org/abs/1704.04861) one, that uses less CPU and has smaller latency.
+On the other, hand if we know the application is running on a smartphone connected via a cellular network, we may need to fall back to a less powerful model, such as a [MobileNet](https://arxiv.org/abs/1704.04861) one, that uses less CPU and has smaller latency.

 There are two ways to approach this problem: